 “It’s definitely a big draw for especially the true crime, serial killer crowd but we offer so much more than that,” explained Zach Frazier, Manager of the New Orleans location of the Museum of Death (there’s another one in Hollywood).
 “It’s not just in that vein, we cover everything related to death.”

 There’s taxidermy, serial killer paraphernalia, and photos of beheadings.
 But there’s also a section explaining the logistics of embalming a corpse, and one that highlights the sensationalization of murder by the press.

 The Museum of Death is morbid so true crime fans and lovers of the occult will undoubtedly connect with the content.
 But if you’re just a curious traveler that enjoys museums and learning, you can certainly appreciate the experience.
 Here’s all of the intel you need to make the most of your visit to the New Orleans Museum of Death.

-- Where is the New Orleans Museum of Death?
+- Where is the Museum of Death?

 - What you need to know before visiting the Museum of Death

 - Do you have to be a certain age to go to the Museum of Death?

 - How much are tickets for the Museum of Death in New Orleans?

 - How long does it take to visit the Museum of Death?

 - Where to start your visit of the New Orleans Museum of Death